ftnapps/smapinntpd/ReadMe.txt

    Sets the default of the flowed and showto settings (if no default is specified on the commandline, both will be on by default)

-    flowed: If flowed is on, JamNNTPd will use format=flowed (section 6.5), otherwise it will wrap long lines to a fixed width.
+    flowed: If flowed is on, SmapiNNTPd will use format=flowed (section 6.5), otherwise it will wrap long lines to a fixed width.

-    showto: Since there is no receiver for news messages, JamNNTPd can display the receiver name as a part of the sender name.
+    showto: Since there is no receiver for news messages, SmapiNNTPd can display the receiver name as a part of the sender name.
 With this option, this behaviour can be turned on or off.